MetaMask/mm-docs-v2/wallet/tutorials/dapp-tutorial.md

 We are creating a piece of local state that be of type boolean or of null value, initialized with a null value.

 Next we create a `useEffect` with zero dependencies (it will only run once in our component lifecycle).
+React’s `useEffect` hook allows components to run code when a component is mounted or when some property's state changes.
+This hook also allows cleaning up when the component is unmounted.
+If you explicitly declare no dependencies by passing in an empty array `[]` like we have done on line 15, `useEffect` will only run once before the component mounts.

 Inside that `useEffect` we create an `async` function called `getProvider`.
 We need to define an async function inside of our `useEffect` because the `useEffect` function itself cannot be `async`.
 This function `await`s the `detectEthereumProvider` call using an option (`silent: true`) to silence the error we had seen before (it is expected if no provider is present).
 We use our setter function from within our `useState` and transform the detection of the provider to a `boolean` (true/false) value.